wrh316/Testing/README.md

                 versionText: "Version 3.16.253 | Last Update: 2025.11.6",

                 // 初始输出文本
-                initialOutput: "Welcome to use the intelligent seat allocation system.\nClick the button above to start generating a random seating chart.\nThis system ensures the randomness and fairness of seat allocation, with a 3.2% probability of each person being assigned."
+                initialOutput: "Welcome to use the intelligent seat allocation system.\nClick the button above to start generating a random seating chart.\nThis system ensures the randomness and fairness of seat allocation, with a 3.2% probability of each person being assigned.",

+                // 登录相关
+                loginTitle: "Class 10 Seat System",
+                usernameLabel: "Username",
+                passwordLabel: "Password",
+                loginButton: "Login",
+                loginError: "Invalid username or password"
             },
             zh: {
                 // 页面标题和副标题